mist64/cbmbus_doc/6 JiffyDOS.md

 	* Mark Fellows, 1985
 	* ROM replacements
 	* available for all Commodore computers and practically all IEC disk drives
-	* supported by modern devices ike SD2IEC
+	* supported by modern devices like SD2IEC
 	* as of 2020, JiffyDOS ROMs for all supported computers are drives are still commercially available
 * software-only faster protocol